 If you are interested in supplying services to the project, please contact Epuron.

-For further updates, feel free to sign up to our mailing list below.
+For further updates please sign up to our project mailing list below.